 The Company maintains the Transocean Management Ltd. Pension Plan, a nonqualified, defined contribution plan, for its non-U.S. citizen employees that relocate to Switzerland.
 Messrs.
 Rosa and Bobillier were the only named executive officers in 2009 who participated in this plan.
-The plan is funded through cash contributions by the Company as a percentage of compensation along with contributions by employees.
-Mandatory contributions by the employees are 6% of pensionable salary.
-Additional voluntary contributions are permitted but these contributions do not generate any additional match by the Company.
+The plan is funded through cash contributions by the Company as a percentage of compensation along with voluntary contributions by employees, which are limited to % of the employee's base pay.
 Current Company contribution levels are as follows:

 Age Company Match

-24 16%
+Age 24 16%

 34 18%

 44 20%

 54 22%